-2. Does the national Monitoring and Evaluation plan include?
+-2.
+Does the national Monitoring and Evaluation plan include?

-A data collection strategy:
+Adata collection strategy:

-Yes

 Behavioural surveys:

-Yes

 Evaluation / research studies:

-Yes

 HIV Drug resistance surveillance:

-No

-HIV surveillance:

-Yes

-Routine programme monitoring:

-Yes

-A data analysis strategy:

-Yes

-A data dissemination and use strategy:

-Yes

-A well-defined standardised set of indicators that includes sex and age disaggregation (where appropriate):
+HIV surveillance: Yes Routine programme monitoring: A data analysis strategy: A data dissemination and use strategy: Awell-defined standardised set of indicators that includes sex and age disaggregation (where appropriate): Guidelines on tools for data collection: Yes 3.
+Is there a budget for implementation of the M&E plan?: In Progress 4.
+Is there a functional national M&E Unit?: Briefly describe any obstacles: -4.1.

-Yes

-Guidelines on tools for data collection:

-Yes

-3. Is there a budget for implementation of the M&E plan?:

-Yes 3.1.
-IF YES, what percentage of the total HIV programme funding is budgeted for M&E activities? :

-4. Is there a functional national M&E Unit?:

-Briefly describe any obstacles:

-4.1.
 Where is the national M&E Unit based?

-In the Ministry of Health?:

-- In the National HIV Commission (or equivalent)?: Yes

-Elsewhere [write in]?: -

-Permanent Staff [Add as many as needed] POSITION [write in position titles in spaces below] Fulltime Part time Since when?
-Temporary Staff [Add as many as needed] POSITION [write in position titles in spaces below] Fulltime Part time Since when?

-4.3.
-Are there mechanisms in place to ensure that all key partners submit their M&E data/reports to the M&E Unit for inclusion in the national M&E system?:

-Briefly describe the data-sharing mechanisms:

-What are the major challenges in this area:

-5. Is there a national M&E Committee or Working Group that meets regularly to coordinate M&E activities?:

-6. Is there a central national database with HIV- related data?:

-6.1.
-IF YES, does it include information about the content, key populations and geographical coverage of HIV services, as well as their implementing organizations?:
+In the Ministry of Health?: In the National HIV Commission (or equivalent)?: Elsewhere [write in]?: Permanent Staff [Add as many as needed] POSITION [write in position titles in spaces below] Fulltime Part time Since when?
+2007 Planning Officer Yes HMIS Officer Yes Temporary Staff [Add as many as needed] POSITION [write in position titles in spaces below] Since when?
+Fulltime Part time M&E Officer 2010 Yes 4.3.
+Are there mechanisms in place to ensure that all key partners submit their M&E data/reports to the M&E Unit for inclusion in the national M&E system?: Briefly describe the data-sharing mechanisms: What are the major challenges in this area: 5.
+Is there a national M&E Committee or Working Group that meets regularly to coordinate M&E activities?: 6.
+Is there a central national database with HIV- related data?: 6.1.
+IF YES, does it include information about the content, key populations and geographical coverage of HIV services, as well as their implementing organizations?: 6.2.

--6.2.
 Is there a functional Health Information System?

-At national level:

-At subnational level:

-IF YES, at what level(s)?:
+At national level: Yes At subnational level: IF YES, at what level(s)?: